Bhutan tourism & COVID-19 FAQ – constantly updated

 Is festival schedule affected?

 Spring festivals, including Paro Tshechu, were cancelled as a result of social distancing measures.
-While no official decision was made on Summer and Autumn season events, festivals will probably not be held until the danger of COVID-19 outbreak ceases.
-Anyway in such case, Bhutan will still be closed for tourism.
+While no official decision was made on Autumn and Winter season events, festivals will probably not be held until the danger of COVID-19 outbreak ceases.
 In case of tourism reopening, the situation will be probably considered safe enough for festivals to be held.

 If I already booked the trip to Bhutan, should I cancel?